How Long Do You Have to File a Home Insurance Claim? Deadlines Explained

 Pincher's Pro Tip

 Some states use a prejudice requirement, meaning an insurer can only deny a late claim if they can prove your delay actually harmed their investigation.
-States like Oregon and Indiana use this standard, offering more protection to homeowners who file slightly late due to valid circumstances.
+This standard varies widely by state and is often decided by case law, so don't assume it protects you without verifying with a local insurance attorney.

 Compare Home Insurance Plans in Ohio